eldala07/advent-of-code-2024/README.md

 ✅✅ -- **07** - Help engineers repair a rope bridge by solving calibration equation challenges.
 ✅✅ -- **08** - On a secret Easter Bunny facility's roof, you uncover an antenna designed to boost chocolate sales by 0.1% during Christmas.
 ✅✅ -- **09** - Submarine mission: help an amphipod debug files while tracking the Historians.
+✅✅ -- **10** - At a sky-high lava facility, a hard-hatted reindeer enlists your help to restore a scorched hiking guide's map.

 ---
 ✅⏳